NewGaea/kasuto_hylian/grammar/basic/02-greetings-introductions.md

-# Benkati ëk Jahas Goearok ab Taiu.<br>Welcome and Pleased to Meet You!
+# Bënkati ëk Jahas Goearok ab Taiu.<br>Welcome and Pleased to Meet You!

 > In this chapter we will explore:
 >